gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 Сondition  `if reply_to == program.msg_ids.0 && program.status == Status::Sent` gives a guarantee that the expected message has arrived and arrived at the right moment, i.e. at the correct program status.
 After that the status is set to `Status::Received(reply_message)` and the response message is saved; get the ID of the original message and call the `exec::wake()` function, which retrieves the message from the waiting list and the suspended message is restarted in `handle()`.

-Important note: the `exec::wake()` function wakes up the message from the very beginning of the function `handle()`, i.e. the program code will get into the `match` again:
+*Important note*:  when `exec::wake()` is called, the message is taken from the waiting list, it returns to the `handle()` entrypoint, and the program starts processing it from the beginning, i.e. the program code will get into the `match` again:

 ```rust
 // ...
 match &program.status {